 To continue with a Skilled Worker, Express Entry, Atlantic Immigration Pilot Program, or Strategic Initiative application, select “I want to work in New Brunswick“.

 To continue with an Entrepreneurial, or Post Graduate Entrepreneurial application, select “I want to operate and actively manage a business in New Brunswick“.

 I’m going to show the options for the Express Entry stream, as this is the stream most people want to apply for.

 Once you select “I want to work in New Brunswick“, you will get the following screen:

 Your Expression of Interest (EOI)

 To begin the EOI process, you must indicate your ‘NB Connection’.
 Please note that different streams may have different ‘NB Connection’ requirements.
-For example, to qualify for the Skilled Worker with Employer Support stream you must have a job offer in New Brunswick, however for other streams there may be additional options which will suitably demonstrate a connection to New Brunswick.

 Once you have established your connection to New Brunswick, an additional range of questions will appear.
 These questions are asked to determine whether you are inadmissible to the Provincial Nominee Program.